openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Note: The `credential_application` element defined in [@DIF.CredentialManifest] is not required by this specification.

-#### Authorization Server Authenticates End-User using verifiable credentials

-The methods used by the Authorization Server to Authenticate the End-User are beyond the scope of this specification as defined in Section 3.1.2.3. of [@!OIDC.Core].
-One such method might be the Client presenting verifiable credentials.

-The issuers MAY call back to the wallet to fetch verifiable credentials it needs as prerequisite to issuing the requested credentials.
-The decision of what credentials are requested may depend on the user identity determined in step 4.1. or on whether the obtained Credential Manifest includes `presentation_definition` and requires the Client to present certain credentials.

-From a protocol perspective, the issuers acts now as a verifier and sends a request as defined in OpenID Connect for Verifiable Presentations [@!OIDC4VP] to the wallet.
-The Client MUST have these credentials obtained prior to initiating a transaction with this Issuer.

-Performing issuance based on the credentials submitted by the Client provides the benefit of the Issuer being able to issue a credential without necessarily having to store information about that user.

 #### Pushed Authorization Request

 Use of Pushed Authorization Requests is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues due to large requests due to the query language or if message level encryption is used.